 I hope you like it as much as I do!
 Enjoy!
 By the way, if you have no fresh tomatoes available, you can use good canned ones, instead.

-Now I’d better get busy on dinner . . . it’s September as I check in here, so you know what I’m gonna make . . . ! 🙂
+Now I’d better get busy working on dinner . . . it’s high tomato season as I check in here, so you know what I’m gonna make . . . ! 🙂

 - It’s a mystery: which of your hens are laying eggs?
 Here’s how to tell!